VSCodium/vscodium/README.md

 ### How are the VSCodium binaries built?

 If you would like to see the commands we run to build `vscode` into VSCodium binaries, have a look at the workflow files in `.github/workflows` for Windows, GNU/Linux and macOS.
-These build files call all the other scripts in the repo.
+These build files call all the other scripts in the repository.
 If you find something that doesn't make sense, feel free to ask about it [on Gitter](https://gitter.im/VSCodium/Lobby).

 The builds are run every day, but exit early if there isn't a new release from Microsoft.